 The company has thus far focussed on alkaline surfactant polymer (ASP) flooding in its use of chemical EOR techniques.
 The principle behind this is the sequential injection of alkaline solutions, surfactants and polymers into strata.
 The alkali helps reduce absorption of the expensive components that are to follow; the surfactants act as soap, reducing the capillary tension of the oil and washing it off of the rock surface; and the polymers force the oil out.

 A 1,000-cubic-metre-capacity ASP mixing facility was commissioned in March 2016 as part of pre-commissioning testing at the Salym Group of fields.
 Chemical (ASP) flooding can release up to 90 percent of oil left after traditional production techniques.
+The oil recovery factor (ORF) in pilot testing reached 67 percent.

 Several innovative software packages have been developed at Gazprom Neft as part of a programme of IT support in oil production.
 One of these —The Field Data and Well Control information system — allows the storage of well data and information in a single database; the design of time-limited operating processes and the monitoring of any deviation therefrom; the estimation of well potential; the identification of wells needing repair; and optimisation of the production process.